-Star Wars fonts are the very first element of the universe to appear on screen – ages before the glow of the lightsaber or impressive spaceships.
-The epic typography packs a true visual punch when accompanied by the invigorating intro score, meaning Star Wars fans have long been searching the galaxy to emulate the look by using the specific fonts found onscreen.
+Star Wars fonts hit the screen before anything else in the Star Wars universe.
+Yup, before the glow of the lightsabers or the excitement of the spaceships comes the epic typography accompanied by the invigorating intro score.
+This, of course, means that Star Wars fans have long been searching the galaxy to emulate the look with the font found onscreen.